blynkkk/blynkkk.github.io/BlynkMainOperations.md

 ###Pushing data from hardware
 If you need to PUSH sensor or other data from your hardware to Widget, you can write any logic you want.
-Just set the frequency to PUSH mode
+Just set the frequency to PUSH mode.

 <img src="images/frequency_reading_push.png" style="width: 200px; height:360px"/>